Independent State of Croatia: Establishment of the NDH

 Under the same agreement, the NDH was restricted to a minimal navy and Italian forces were granted military control of the entire Croatian coastline.
 After Pavelić signed the agreement, other Croatian politicians rebuked him.
 Pavelić publicly defended the decision and thanked Germany and Italy for supporting Croatian independence.
 After refusing leadership of the NDH, Maček called on all to obey and cooperate with the new government.
 The Roman Catholic Church was also openly supportive of the government.
 According to Maček, the new state was greeted with a "wave of enthusiasm" in Zagreb, often by people "blinded and intoxicated" by the fact that the Nazi Germany had "gift-wrapped their occupation under the euphemistic title of Independent State of Croatia".
 But in the villages, Maček wrote, the peasantry believed that "their struggle over the past 30 years to become masters of their homes and their country had suffered a tremendous setback".

-On 16 August 1941, the Ustaše Surveillance Service was established, consisting of four departments, the Ustasha Police, the Ustasha Intelligence Service, Ustasha Defense, and Personnel, for the suppression of activities against the Ustasha, the Independent State of Croatia, and the Croatia people.
+On 16 August 1941, the Ustaše Surveillance Service was established, consisting of four departments, the Ustasha Police, the Ustasha Intelligence Service, Ustasha Defense, and Personnel, for the suppression of activities against the Ustasha, the Independent State of Croatia, and the Croatian people.
 The Service was eliminated as a separate agency in January 1943 and functions were transferred to the Ministry of Interior under the Directorate of Public Order.
 Dissatisfied with the Pavelić regime in its early months, the Axis Powers in September 1941 asked Maček to take over, but Maček again refused.
 Perceiving Maček as a potential rival, Pavelić subsequently had him arrested and interned in the Jasenovac concentration camp.
 The Ustaše initially did not have an army or administration capable of controlling all the territory of the NDH.
 The Ustaše movement had fewer than 12,000 members when the war started.
 While the Ustaše's own estimates put the number of their sympathizers even in the early phase at around 40,000.

 To act against Serbs and Jews with genocidal measures, the Ustase introduced widespread measures that Croats themselves were victim to.
-Jozo Tomasevich in his book, War and Revolution in Yugoslavia: 1941-1945, states, "never before in history had Croats been exposed to such legalized administrative, police and judicial brutality and abuse as during the Ustasha regime."
+Jozo Tomasevich in his book, War and Revolution in Yugoslavia: 1941–1945, states, "never before in history had Croats been exposed to such legalized administrative, police and judicial brutality and abuse as during the Ustasha regime."
 Decrees enacted by the regime allowed it to get rid of all 'unwanted' employees in state and local government and in state enterprises.
 The 'unwanted' (being all Jews, Serbs, and Yugoslav-oriented Croats) were all thrown out except for some deemed specifically needed by the government.
 This left a multitude of jobs to be filled by Ustashas and pro-Ustasha adherents and led to government jobs being filled by people with no professional qualifications.